How to Position a Product Effectively

 , as it helps to determine the success or failure of your product in the market.
-Not only do you need to build a better product, you need to make sure target users know it.
-Often, the product manager or product marketer are in charge of product positioning.
+Not only do you need to build a better product, but you also need to make sure target users know it.
+The product manager

-In this article, we'll use Airbnb as an example of effective product positioning and how it positions itself against traditional hotel chains.
+In this article, we'll use Airbnb marketing as an example of effective product positioning and how it positions itself against traditional hotel chains.

-Step 1: Identify your target market
+Step 1: Identify Your Target Market

 The first step in product positioning is to identify your target market.
 Who are the customers that you are trying to reach with your product?
 It's as important to state who your target market isn't.
 Who are the folks you're not interested in using your product?